-- The creation of strategic plans, and strategies moving forwards in the life of a product.
-They oversee the creation of roadmaps, which you can read more about in our series discussing roadmaps.
-They communicate ideas and issues with the internal teams, such as the engineering team, through discussions such as the involvement of features, and how to prioritize UX (User Experience).
+- Creating strategic plans and strategies moving forwards in the life of a product.
+For example, they oversee the creation of product roadmaps.
+They then communicate ideas and strategies with the internal teams, such as the engineering team, through discussions such as the involvement of features, and how to prioritize UX (User Experience).

 - Product Managers communicate with the executives and the stakeholders of a product, explaining the benefits and the pros of a product.

-Product Managers manage large assets of a company in the form of the product being initiated.
-Not only are they crucial to the development of a product throughout the course of development, but they’re the initiators of a product initiative.
+Product Managers take on large assets of a company in the form of the product being initiated.
+They have a hand in the success of a product at every level, from the conception of the idea through its development and release.